MarcinFed/Projekt_Jezyki_Skryptowe/README.md

 ![Edit selected day](Resources/Selected_day.png)

 After choosing to edit the plan for a specific day, a window of currently set activities for that day is displayed.
 By clicking on the "+" button, you can add a new activity.
 The "Edytuj" button allows you to edit the selected activity.
+This window also contains information on the average predicted/archived temperature of the day.

 ### Edit choice on activity window